cosmoskitten/beam/sdks/python/README.md

 ## Simple Examples

 The following examples demonstrate some basic, fundamental concepts for using Apache Beam's Python SDK.
 For more detailed examples, Beam provides a [directory of examples](https://github.com/apache/incubator-beam/tree/python-sdk/sdks/python/apache_beam/examples) for Python.

 ### Basic pipeline

-A basic pipeline will take as input an iterable, apply the beam.Create `PTransform`, and produce a `PCollection` that can be written to a file or modified by further `PTransform`s.
-The pipe operator allows to chain `PTransform`s.
+A basic pipeline will take as input an iterable, apply the beam.Create `PTransform`, and produce a `PCollection` that can be written to a file or modified by further `PTransform`s. `>>` is used to label PTransforms and `|` is used to chain them.

 ```python
 # Standard imports